Best Wireless Headphones for Note 10 and Note 10+ Android Central 2020

 Best Over-Ear: Sony WH-1000XM3

 The WH-1000XM3 make the list as the best over-ear for several reasons.
 They're compact and fold, which means they'll be easy to travel with.
 They also feature class-leading ANC, which is equally as great for traveling.
 Comfort wise, the WH-1000XM3 are excellent.
-The headband and ear cups are made out of leather and the clamping force isn't too strong, so it doesn't feel like its squeezing your head.
+The headband and ear cups are made out of leather and the clamping force isn't too strong, so it doesn't feel like they're squeezing your head.

 - Long battery life with fast charging